awsdocs/amazon-efs-user-guide/doc_source/using-iam-to-enforce-encryption-at-rest.md

 You can also use policies like the previous examples in an AWS Organizations service control policy \(SCP\) to enforce the creation of encrypted Amazon EFS file systems for all AWS accounts in your organization\.
 For more information about service control policies in AWS Organizations, see [Service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html#orgs_manage_policies_scp) in the *AWS Organizations User Guide*\.

-## Create an IAM Policy That Authorizes Users to Create Only Encrypted EFS File Systems<a name="create-IAM-policy-enforce-encryption"></a>
+## Create an IAM policy that authorizes users to create only encrypted efs file systems<a name="create-IAM-policy-enforce-encryption"></a>

 You can create an IAM identity\-based policy that authorizes users to create only encrypted Amazon EFS file systems using the console, the AWS CLI, and the API\.
 The following procedure describes how to create such a policy using the IAM console, and then apply the policy to a user in your account\.